-Ashley McGuigan, Leo Lewis and Matthew Bond received awards of $138,000 as Graduate Research Fellowships.
+Ashley McGuigan, Leo Louis and Matthew Bond received awards of $138,000 as Graduate Research Fellowships.
 These awards cover both a stipend amount and tuition.
 Read below what these students have to say about their research.

 "Agroforests are multi-functional land-use systems in which trees and shrubs are cultivated with understory crops and/or livestock.
 Among the most biodiverse ecosystems in the Pacific, agroforests are highly relied upon for livelihoods, and especially for staple and nutritious food.
 However, agroforests and the communities who rely on them are increasingly threatened by pervasive global change, including heightened cyclone activity and linked land-use and dietary shifts.
 In 2016, Fiji suffered the most severe cyclone on record in the Southern Hemisphere (category-5) and currently suffers the highest nutrition-related non-communicable disease mortality rate in the Pacific (77%).